Back to all articles

 Can be applied for after:

-• 5 years of legal residence
+• 5 years: of lawful residence

 • Having a Colombian child